 Day 2 – a whole day in and around Inverness

 Your guide will tell you all about the fascinating history and legends plus you get one hour at the famous Urquhart Castle on the banks of Loch Ness (pictured here) as well as a trip to the Loch Ness Monster Exhibition Centre.
 Other tour combinations are available.

-Visit Culloden Battlefield.
-This is the atmospheric site of the last battle fought on Scottish soil, in 1746, between the rebel forces of Bonnie Prince Charlie and the Hanoverian Government of Britain.
+Alternatively, visit Culloden Battlefield, the atmospheric site of the last battle fought on Scottish soil, in 1746, between the rebel forces of Bonnie Prince Charlie and the Hanoverian Government of Britain.

 An afternoon in Inverness

-Discover the Inverness Victorian Market
+Discover the Victorian Market

-Situated in the heart of the Inverness Old Town shopping area.
-This roofed indoor market dates from 1876 has a wide range of small independent shops and cafes.
+Situated in the heart of the Inverness Old Town shopping area, this roofed indoor market dates from 1876 and has a wide range of small independent shops and cafes.

 Leakey’s Book Shop.
 Enjoy browsing in Scotland’s largest second-hand bookshop housed in a former church dating from 1792.
 Open Mon-Sat 10:00 – 17:30 Church St, Inverness, IV1 1EY

 The Old High Church of Inverness.